Learn How to Become a Self-Taught Data Analyst

 How to Use Python and Pandas for Data Consolidation and Transformation

-How to Build a Cash Flow Forecast in Excel
+How to Build a Cash Flow Forecast in Microsoft Excel

-How to Use Cohort Analysis to Calculate Retention and Churn Rate in Excel
+How to Use Cohort Analysis to Calculate Retention and Churn Rate in Microsoft Excel